Ghini/ghini.tour/README.rst

 configuring and installing
 -------------------------------

-As a garden administrators willing to provide a ghini.tour of their garden, you need to:
+As a garden administrators willing to provide a ghini.tour of your garden, you need to:

 * Make sure that openstreetmap precisely and accurately describes your garden,